 Our congregation has strong roots in speaking up, standing up and for taking action on injustices in our world.
-We have welcomed passionate and socially active speakers, ranging from Newark Mayor Cory Booker and Maria Sliwa--who talked about the difficulties facing people in Darfur--to Rabbi Israel "Sy" Dresner, one of the original "Freedom Riders" of the 1960's and a friend of the Rev. Dr. Martin Luther King, Jr, who spoke from our bimah.
+We have welcomed passionate and socially active speakers, ranging from Senator Cory Booker, and Maria Sliwa – who talked about the difficulties facing people in Darfur–to Rabbi Israel “Sy” Dresner, one of the original “Freedom Riders” of the 1960s, and his dear friend, Rev. Dr. Martin Luther King, Jr, who spoke from our bimah.

-Some of the projects we have sponsored are Hospitality Week, where we house homeless families at the Temple, a bi-monthly Soup Kitchen in Elizabeth, where we cook and serve food to several hundred people, and a Business Suit Donation Program, where we collected clothing for people to wear to interviews.
+Some of the projects we have sponsored in the past have included Hospitality Week, where we housed homeless families at the Temple, a bi-monthly Soup Kitchen in Elizabeth, where we cooked and served food to several hundred people, and a Business Suit Donation Program, where we collected clothing for people to wear to interviews.
 We were an affiliate with the organization BRIDGES, a group that seeks to bring the housed and homeless together in friendship and community.
-Through our connection with BRIDGES, we provide lunch for 250 people during the cold winter months.
+Through our connection with BRIDGES, we provided lunch for 250 people during the cold winter months.

 While we are always working to provide new social action opportunities, below are a list of some highlights.
 For more information about getting involved, please feel free to call the Temple office.